MrMasrozYTLIVE/Minecolonies/README.md

 # Minecolonies
-Minecolonies port from Beta 1.7.3 to Fabric for Beta 1.7.3 (Using STApi)
+MineColonies port from Beta 1.7.3 to Fabric for Beta 1.7.3 (Using STApi)

+# Special thanks:
+To MC (MineColonies) dev team